ogechukwu1/Ansible-Refactoring/README.md

 ![](./images/3.png)

-Then create a new free style projects and name it `save_artifacts`.
+Then create a new free style projects and name it `save_artifacts`

 ![](./images/4.png)